anklimov/lighthub/README.md

 Prease refer our Wiki for insructions.

-Just started preparation to porting firmware to AVR based Arduino DUE and ESP8266/ESP32
+Finished portation of proejct to  Arduino DUE and ESP8266 (ESP32 not tested)

 Compiled image has been added to compiled/ folder use